Call Today! Free Immediate Response (818) 781-1570

 Pre-filing intervention is the process of advocating with law enforcement and prosecuting agencies to have a case dropped.
 In domestic violence cases, there are often uncooperative alleged victims and significant motivations to exaggerate or outright falsify criminal accusations.

-Often in domestic violence situations the prosecutor may want to avoid dealing with a victim who has recanted the initial statement to law enforcement and may therefore be open to a beneficial settlement.
-In cases where a settlement cannot be reached, a jury trial is our client's ultimate remedy.
+Often in domestic violence situations, the prosecutor may want to avoid dealing with a victim who has recanted the initial statement to law enforcement and may therefore be open to a beneficial settlement.
+The possibility of a beneficial settlement can be a reassuring factor for our clients.

-Our experienced domestic violence trial attorneys can cross-examine the alleged victim about inconsistencies in his or her story, motivations to exaggerate or lie, and the lack of corroborating evidence supporting the accusation.
+Our experienced domestic violence trial attorneys can cross-examine the alleged victim about inconsistencies in their story, motivations to exaggerate or lie, and the lack of corroborating evidence supporting the accusation.
 Do you have a history of domestic violence?

 It should be noted that California Evidence Code 1109 allows the introduction of prior domestic violence acts to prove a current act.
-Such evidence can prove highly prejudicial.
-Consult with our Los Angeles domestic violence lawyers for details.
+Such evidence can prove highly prejudicial. .

 Real Domestic Violence Case Result

-Our criminal defense lawyers have handled numerous domestic violence investigations and already filed misdemeanor and felony cases in Los Angeles.
-The following real case scenarios may give you an idea of how these cases begin, and how they typically resolve:
+Our criminal defense lawyers have handled numerous domestic violence investigations and have already filed misdemeanor and felony cases in Los Angeles.
+The following real case scenarios may give you an idea of how these cases begin and how they typically resolve.

-In one recent case, client and his estranged wife continued to live in the same residence.
-One night, fueled by alcohol consumption and jealousy over the erroneous belief that her husband had begun an affair with a new girlfriend, the estranged wife called law enforcement and claimed that client had assaulted her and her friend in the shared residence.
+In one recent case, the client and his estranged wife continued to live in the same residence.
+One night, fueled by alcohol consumption and jealousy over the erroneous belief that her husband had begun an affair with a new girlfriend, the estranged wife called law enforcement.
+She claimed that the client had assaulted her and her friend in the shared residence.

-The estranged wife claimed significant injuries including choking as well as property damage in the house.
-Law enforcement arrested client at the scene on felony domestic violence charges, and he was required to post a bail bond before being released from custody.
+The estranged wife claimed significant injuries, including choking, as well as property damage in the house.
+Law enforcement arrested the client at the scene on felony domestic violence charges, and he was required to post a bail bond before being released from custody.

-Our firm was retained within 48 hours of client's release to conduct a prefiling intervention.
-We took detailed statements from client focusing on the alleged victim's motivations to lie, her alcohol consumption, relevant third-party witnesses, and the issues of proof.
+Our firm was retained within 48 hours of the client's release to conduct a prefiling intervention.
+We took detailed statements from the client, focusing on the alleged victim's motivations to lie, her alcohol consumption, relevant third-party witnesses, and the issues of proof.

-Notably, we were informed about the alleged victim's claims of specific injuries and property damage which were unsupported by the objective evidence in the case.
-After several written and verbal contacts with law enforcement and the prosecuting agency reviewing the case, charges were dropped completely before court.
-Client was never charged, much less convicted, of any crime despite being initially arrested for a felony.
+Notably, we were informed about the alleged victim's claims of specific injuries and property damage, which were unsupported by the objective evidence in the case.
+After several written and verbal contacts with law enforcement and the prosecuting agency, which reviewed the case, charges were dropped completely before the court.
+The client was never charged, much less convicted, of any crime despite being initially arrested for a felony.

-In another case, our criminal defense law firm represented a young man who had been arrested for felony domestic violence following a violent altercation between himself and his girlfriend.
+In another case, our criminal defense law firm represented a young man who had been arrested for felony domestic violence following a violent altercation between him and his girlfriend.

 The alleged victim had visible marks on her body consistent with her claim that she was choked and struck numerous times.
 Our client was a student with a promising future who had no prior history of criminal conduct.
 However, based on the substantial physical evidence in the case, felony charges were initially filed in Superior Court.
 Our law firm was retained for court representation.

-Over the course of several months, our firm engaged in aggressive settlement negotiations with the District Attorney's office.
-Thankfully for client, we were able to reach a misdemeanor resolution with probation and community service which avoided jeopardizing client's academic career as well as his immigration status.
+Thankfully, for the client, we were able to reach a misdemeanor resolution involving DV probation and community service, which avoided jeopardizing both the client's academic career and his immigration status.

 Common Domestic Violence Charges